 Mindfulness.
 It’s a term thrown about constantly in self-help literature and, often, on websites like ours, to be fair.
+In fact, to be fair it might be best termed “mindfulness meditation”.

 Mindfulness: The Simplest Explanation

 We live in a stressful world.
+Thus many turn to mindfulness meditation for mindfulness-based stress-reduction.

 We are all constantly thinking about what’s next or what just happened.